 - *Compliance resource: International Tax

-CU Global Employee
+CU Global Worker

 CU is not a global employer and is unable to service employees working from outside the U.S. Remote work from abroad may be possible through partnership with Global PEO Services, to ensure the university's compliance with foreign tax requirements, but requires careful advanced consideration and commitment by the hiring department.
+In addition to exposing the university to compliance risk, use of the inappropriate compliance resource may have significant negative tax implications for the employee or worker.
+See Updated Employee Services guidance regarding taxation of nonresident aliens working outside the U.S. for additional information.